Live Workshop: Cancer Food Confidence Feb 19, 20, 21

-Unveiling the Power of Green Tea and EGCG: A Natural Ally in Cancer Prevention and Treatment
+Unveiling the Power of Green Tea, Matcha and EGCG: A Natural Ally in Cancer Prevention and Treatment

 At the heart of green tea's anticancer prowess lies its rich concentration of antioxidants, particularly catechins.
 Epigallocatechin-3-gallate (EGCG), the most abundant and powerful catechin in green tea, has been extensively studied for its ability to neutralize harmful free radicals and reduce oxidative stress, a precursor to cancer development.
 By incorporating green tea into our diets, we harness these antioxidants' protective effects, potentially lowering our risk of cancer initiation and progression.